energyaudit/NodeJs-Johnathon/README.md

 **A:** Unfortunately, there is nothing I can do about it.
 The course is hosted on Udemy's platform, and sometimes they have technical issues like this one.
 Please just come back a bit later or [contact their support team](https://support.udemy.com/hc/en-us).

-### Q6: Videos are blurred / have low quality, can you fix it?

-**A:** Please open video settings and change the quality from 'Auto' to another value, for example 720p.
-If that doesn't help, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

 ### Q7: Are the videos downloadable?

 **A:** Yes, I made all videos downloadable on the Udemy platform so you can learn even without an internet connection.
 To download a video, use the settings icon in the right bottom corner of the video player.

-### Q8: I love your courses and want to get updates on new courses.
-How?

-**A:** First, you can subscribe to my email list [at my website](http://codingheroes.io/newsletter).
-Plus, I make important announcements on twitter [@jonasschmedtman](https://twitter.com/jonasschmedtman), so you should definitely follow me there 🔥

-### Q9: How do I get my certificate of completion?

-**A:** A certificate of completion is provided by Udemy after you complete 100% of the course.
-After completing the course, just click on the "Your progress" indicator in the top right-hand corner of the course page.
-If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

-### Q10: Do you accept pull requests?

-**A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
-However, please feel free to add an issue if you found one.